Haudjax/EvitecHomework/README.md

 The results/reports were created into the Results folder as .html files.
 In resources, an extra .robot file was created for the basic functionalities.
 Furthermore a webelements script was created there, so that if needed, they could be changed quickly in one place.

-If there is any problem with accessing the code, contact me on: jakob.haud@gmail.com
+If there is any problem with accessing the code, let me know.